 The Instructor's Right to Material Created Online

 The course instructor holds the copyright to the material created specifically for his or her course, including the course videos.
-See here for more information intellectual property related to online teaching.
+See the Policies for the Creation and Use of Online Course Materials for more information intellectual property related to online teaching.